1980-12-25

 Berry Joe McGuire (Courtesy: Amarillo Police Department)

-AMARILLO, Texas (KVII) — The Amarillo Police Department remembered an officer who was killed in the line of duty on Christmas Day in 1980.
+AMARILLO, Texas — Amarillo Police Patrolman Berry Joe McGuire, 26, was killed in the line of duty on Christmas Day 1980 after a routine traffic stop turned into a deadly struggle.

 ODMP